 Sometimes we get carried away at the end of church.
 Today the ‘Hellos’ turned into ‘how are you doings’, which turned into stories and jokes, etc. Before long we were posing for photos with another family, and then we were chatting again.

-The kids started grumbling, headed to the car to wait, came back because we hadn’t come outside yet, and found us still carrying on in the foyer.
+The kids started grumbling, headed to the car, came back later and found us still yakking away.

-Well, it had been 20 minutes and Parker had had enough.
+It had been 20 minutes and Parker was through waiting.
 He stood in front of me, shirt half un-tucked, tie loosened, cell phone in hand with game on screen and headphones crooked across the top of his face.
 A sneer crossed his lips and he grabbed me with his free hand.

 “Dad,” he groaned, “I think you’ve forgotten the whole reason we come to church.”